magentabusiness/magentabusiness.github.io/docs/samples/digicom/energy-meter-monitoring-with-thingsboard-iot-plaƞorm.md

 ![image](https://img.thingsboard.io/samples/digicom/log1.png)

 <br>
-This guide will use the Modbus functionalities to read from an Electric Energy Meter and transmit that data to ThingsBoard through the MQTT protocol.
+This guide will use the Modbus functionalities to read from an Electric Energy Meter and transmit that data to IoT Hub through the MQTT protocol.
 We will concentrate on the Modbus and MQTT setup sections, assuming that the device is already correctly configured for Internet access and that the Modbus physical connections are correctly carried out.
 Select "**Modbus**" – "**COM Configuration**" from the drop-down menu.